N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Detailed Settings for Simulation Experiment

 In Section~\ref{subsec: Broad applicability}, we train BC Transformer~\cite{mandlekar2021matters} across all tasks to compare the performance across tasks.
 For comparison between policies, we train three different policies: BC Transformer, Diffusion Policy (DP)~\cite{chi2023diffusion}, and Action Chunking with Transformers (ACT)~\cite{zhao2023learning} in the \textit{Open Single Door} task.
 We train each manipulation policy with 3000 demonstrations provided in RoboCasa.

-To predict the distribution of the preferable initial pose of the policy, we use two kernels ($K=2$) for the Close Drawer task as the distribution is expected to have two modes, one on each side of the drawer, and a single kernel ($K=1$) for all other tasks.
+To predict the distribution of the preferable initial pose of the policy, we use two kernels ($K=2$) for the Close Drawer task as the distribution is expected to have two modes, and a single kernel ($K=1$) for other tasks.